Debugging Missing Access-Control-Allow-Origin Header: Preflight Resolution Guide

 - Analyze

-Access-Control-Request-MethodandAccess-Control-Request-Headersmismatches - Validate server-side conditional logic that skips header injection for non-GET/POST methods
+Access-Control-Request-MethodandAccess-Control-Request-Headersmismatches - Validate server-side conditional logic that skips header injection for certain HTTP methods

 - Map edge-case security boundaries where credential flags suppress wildcard origins